Our guide to arranging funeral

 Arranging a funeral can seem like a daunting process, especially when you’re dealing with the shock of a death.
 We hope this section of our website makes things easier.

-Here you’ll find practical information on the actions you need to take and the type of assistance we offer.
+Here you’ll find practical information on the steps you need to take and the assistance we offer.
 We encourage you to read through our Frequently Asked Questions (FAQs) and to learn more about Louise King Funerals by Women.

 This is a time for support and guidance.
 At this very important stage of life, we are here for you.

 To view and follow our step-by-step guide, please click on the buttons below.

 STEP 1.
 MAKE THE NECESSARY CALLS

 A death has occurred – notify the authorities and then call us.